ABOUT THE TALKING DOG

 She is successfully training and competing in the highest international, competitive level of stock dog herding world, advanced/elite level agility and obedience (CKC, ASCA and AHBA) with her Australian Shepherds and has either owned and bred or bred and trained the top herding dog in Canada (all breeds) for over 10 years.
 She and her dogs have been invited as one of the top 10-20 dogs in the world to compete at the International ASCA stock dog Championships (cattle sheep and ducks) 8 years consecutively and placed in the top 10 overall with 3 of her dogs.

-Her undergraduate work provided a once in a lifetime opportunity to raise 7 orphaned moose as part of the important in the research related to brainworm in moose and deer.
+Her undergraduate work provided a once in a lifetime opportunity to raise 7 orphaned moose calves.
+This was part of the important in the research related to brainworm (P. tenuis) in moose and deer.
 Through her work she was charged with raising the calves and completed her undergraduate thesis on “Stimulus Recognition in Moose Calves”.
 Her positive behavioural approach to training the calves to be handled easily, led to co-authoring a publication (with DR. Murray Lancaster) for successfully raising healthy moose calves in captivity (Alces Journal).

 Spending much of her life working as a wildlife biologist but always involved with horses and dogs in training and in competition, eventually led her to a life of travel delivering sheep dog herding clinics and judging stock dog trials around the world.

 Tanya has experience with many breeds and travels considerably delivering clinics and seminars in North America and Europe.
 She is a licensed herding trial judge with ASCA, AKC, CKC and the AHBA.
 As a herding teacher her focus is on foundations and more specifically developing the natural talent of a useful dog.